 Drake’s Zoo and Conservation Science concentration is distinguished by its fundamental interdisciplinarity, emphasis on field experiences, opportunities for research and independent study, and service learning approach in the practicum and internship sequence.
 (This concentration is available only to students majoring in Biology, Environmental Science, Psychology, or Neuroscience.)
 Graduates of the program will be well prepared to work in work in the areas of animal behavior, wildlife rehabilitation, and animal conservation, or to pursue graduate study in diverse fields of zoological and environmental sciences.

-This concentration is available only to student majoring in biology, environmental science, psychology, or neuroscience.
+This concentration is available only to students majoring in biology, environmental science, psychology, or neuroscience.
 The concentration requires completion of at least 15 credit hour that are not counted toward any other major, minor, or concentration.
 (This is to ensure that the additional credential represents genuine added competencies).
 The distribution of credits among departments varies due to cross-listing of courses.

 Catalog Requirements for the Zoo and Conservation Science Concentration